silverkilo/foody/README.md

   4. React-modal for the chat room and popup boxes.
   5. Socket.io for message communication and storage.

-As you can see these are a lot of moving pieces on the same page.
-So to get the app load up in the sequenze we intend it to, we turned a lot of actions into Promises, and we moved the location fetcher and match identifier into an earlier stage of the map.
-Now, when you are at the preference page, your device should have a popup window asking for the location your current location.
+Since there are a lot of moving pieces on the same page, to get the app load up in the sequenze we intended it to, we turned a lot of actions into Promises, and we moved the location fetcher and match identifier into an earlier stage of the app.
+Now, when the user is at the preference page, the user's device should have a popup window asking for the location of his or her current location.

 ![Image of map](https://res.cloudinary.com/omarjuice/image/upload/w_250,h_500/v1558130311/foody_pics/map.png)
 ![Image of mapChat](https://res.cloudinary.com/omarjuice/image/upload/w_250,h_500/v1558130311/foody_pics/mapChat.png)